DinaAli2003/Portfolio-Website-Project/README.md

 # Portfolio Website Project
+---

 # 🌟 Professional Portfolio Repository

 This repository hosts the source code for my professional portfolio, a single-page application meticulously engineered using **HTML5, CSS3, and modern JavaScript**.
-It serves as a dynamic showcase of my technical proficiency,and project contributions.
+It serves as a dynamic showcase of my technical proficiency, project contributions, and core competencies for potential employers and collaborators.
-This project was developed as a key component of the Web Development course curriculum within the BIS Department at Tanta University.

 ---